 So how can we improve our ability to mark a test?
 Below is a standardisation protocol that works well and can be used in any school or department meeting to help make judgements more accurate and consistent.
-As well as helping mark better, this is also a powerful professional development opportunity, as it opens up dialogue about what great student work looks like.
+As well as helping mark better, this is also a powerful professional development opportunity because it opens up dialogue about what great student work looks like.

 Start with making a dummy paper and a marking commentary

 The process starts with an ‘expert’ writing a dummy paper.
 This is essentially answering the test that students sat with mocked up answers.
 The best dummy papers are written in such a way that they represent common student answers, misconceptions and errors as well as modelling some exemplary student responses.
 It’s a good idea to have the exam board marking guidance with you when you write the dummy paper so you can make some deliberate mistakes such as:

 - phonetic spelling e.g fizzics

 - formulas instead of names e.g. HCl not hydrochloric acid

 - marking of lists e.g. cats have four legs and dogs have three legs scores 0

 - crossed out answers that are not replaced are still marked